christian-mindfulness/app_development/reflect_privacy_policy.md

 ## Changes to This Privacy Policy

 This Privacy Policy may be updated from time to time.
 Thus, you are advised to review this page periodically for any changes.
-Any changes will be notified by linking to the new policy from the Google Play store.
+Any changes can be seen by checking this page routinely.
 Any changes will be effective immediately, after they are posted on the link in the Store.

 ## Contact Us

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me, at the address indicated in the app or the Google Play store.
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me, at [christian.mindful@outlook.com](mailto:christian.mindful@outlook.com).

 This Privacy Policy page was created at:
 [https://privacypolicytemplate.net](https://privacypolicytemplate.net).